FlowFuse/website/src/blog/2024/04/displaying-logged-in-users-on-dashboard.md

 !["Screenshot displaying the configuration settings within the Flowfuse instance, enabling user authentication for enhanced security."](./images/displaying-logged-in-user-flowfuse-instance-setting.png "Screenshot displaying the configuration settings within the Flowfuse instance, enabling user authentication for enhanced security."){data-zoomable}

+## Exploring the FlowFuse User Addon

+The FlowFuse User Addon is a plugin developed for Dashboard 2.0, leveraging the FlowFuse API to retrieve information about logged in user.

 ## Installing Flowfuse user addon

 1. Click the Node-RED Settings (top-right)